-And the best way to be there is to create and host a page on your website that targets that keyword or phrase.
+The best way to be there is to create a page on your website that targets that keyword or phrase.

 And guess what?

-If a prospect finds out that you’re a great alternative to the solution they want to ditch, chances are that they’ll want to check your product out.
+If a prospect finds out that you’re a great alternative to the solution they want to ditch, they’ll want to check your product out.

-I don’t know about you, but one of the first things I check out whenever I’m on any SaaS website is the pricing page.
+I don’t know about you, but the pricing page is one of the first things I check out whenever I’m on any SaaS website.

-And if I’m okay with what I see, I proceed to sign up for a free trial (if that’s an option).
+And if I’m okay with what I see, I will sign up for a free trial (if that’s an option).

-Most of your prospects are searching Google for your product’s pricing, even before landing on your website.
+Most of your prospects search Google for your product’s pricing, even before landing on your website.

 So, having a page on your website that addresses that is something you must do.